rmartin-sc/java-basics/README.md

 #### Constructors

-Unlike Strings, which can be declared with a string literal, most object type variables must be declared using the `new` keyword followed by a call to a 'constructor function'.
-Note that all constructor functions share the type's name:
+Unlike Strings, which can be declared with a string literal, most object type variables must be declared using the `new` keyword followed by a call to a 'constructor function', or just 'constructor'.
+Note that all constructors share the type's name:

 ```java
 Object o = new Object();